kbulloch/tamagotchi_js/README.md

-#Triangle Qualifier
+#Tamagotchi

-###Javascript Assessment 1
+###Javascript Object Exercise

 04.10.2015

-Kyle Bulloch
+Kyle Bulloch and John Lin

 ###Description

-This app will take three lengths and determine what type of triangle will be formed.
+This app allows the user to play with a digital pet, the Tamagotchi.
+The user can Feed, Rest, Play, Pet and Punt the Tamagotchi with various effects its stats.

 MIT License

-Copyright (c) 2015 Kyle Bulloch
+Copyright (c) 2015 Kyle Bulloch and John Lin